Published 13:31 IST, January 11th 2023

 Advertisement

-In Europe, XBB.1.5 subvariant was detected in small but growing numbers, WHO/Europe officials said at a press briefing.
-XBB.1.5 - most transmissible Omicron subvariant detected so far - accounted for 27.6% of COVID-19 cases in United States for week ended January 7, health officials have said.
+In Europe, the XBB.1.5 subvariant was detected in small but growing numbers, WHO/Europe officials said at a press briefing.
+XBB.1.5 - the most transmissible Omicron subvariant detected so far - accounted for 27.6% of COVID-19 cases in the United States for the week ended January 7, health officials have said.
 It was unclear if XBB.1.5 would cause its own wave of global infections.
 Current vaccines continue to protect against severe symptoms, hospitalisation and death, as per experts.

 Advertisement

 Regardless of vax status, opting for a more "protective" disposable mask like a N95 mask, KN95 mask or KF94 mask could help prevent you from getting COVID while traveling.
-A US federal court overturned mask mandate in April 2022 with flyers longer required to wear masks.
+A US federal court overturned the mask mandate in April 2022 with flyers no longer required to wear masks.

 Fresh cases in US caused by new variant